NiightAP/Discord-Bot/README.md

 In the .env file copy and paste: "DISCORD_TOKEN=" without the quotes.

-After the equal sign pase your discor bot token from your [discord dev page](https://discord.com/developers/applications)
+After the equal sign paste your discor bot token from your [discord dev page](https://discord.com/developers/applications)

 Save the file then start an instance of command prompt.